barumau/pandunia/eng/201_xule.md

 ## Saying hello

-**salam**
+**sal**
 = Hello!

 This is how people often greet each other in Pandunia.
-They say **salam**.
+They say **sal**.
 It is used for saying both hello and goodbye.

-**salam**
+**sal**
 = Bye!

 The word
+**sal**
+means 'hello' or 'hi'.

+It has two origins.
+On one hand, it comes from Latin *salve* and related greetings like French *salut*.
+Also English *salute* and Spanish *saludo* are related to it.
+On the other hand, it comes from a common Middle Eastern word for wishing well-being, health and safety.
+It appears as *shlaam* in Aramaic, the language that Jesus of Nazareth spoke.
+In Hebrew it is *shalom*,
+and in Arabic it is *salaam*.
+Today it is a common greeting in hundreds of languages in Africa, Asia and Europe.

+Pandunia is a constructed world language that borrows and blends together international words from all parts of the world.

+The word
 **salam**
-means "greeting".
-It is originally a Middle Eastern word for wishing well-being, health and safety.
-It appears as "shlaam" in Aramaic, the language that Jesus of Nazareth spoke, in Hebrew it is "shalom", and in Arabic it is "salaam".
-Today it is a common greeting in hundreds of languages in Africa, Asia and Europe.
-Pandunia is a constructed world language that borrows international words from all parts of the world.

-The word **salam** is also a verb, which means "to greet".
+means *greeting* or *to greet*.

 **mi salam tu.**
 = I greet you.